princes91221/CS50-Final-Project/README.md

 ## Acknowledgments

+- Thanks to CS50 team for the wonderful course!

+### Prerequisites

+Install node.js

+### Installing

+Clone existing repository

+## Deployment

+Deploy the static site via node.

+## Built With

+- HTML
+- CSS
+- JavaScript

+## Authors

+- **Prince Sharma**

+## License

+This project is licensed under the MIT License

+## Acknowledgments

-* Thanks to CS50 team for the wonderful course!
+- Thanks to CS50 team for the wonderful course!